-Flood Map Number 7200C1635H, effective on 4/19/2005: Based on the project description the project includes no activities that would require further evaluation under this section.
-The project does not require flood insurance or is excepted from flood insurance.
+Flood Map Number 72000C1195H, effective on 4/19/2005: The structure or insurable property is not located in a FEMA-designated Special Flood Hazard Area.
 While flood insurance may not be mandatory in this instance, HUD recommends that all insurable structures maintain flood insurance under the National Flood Insurance Program (NFIP).
-The project is in compliance with Flood Insurance requirements.
-This project grant is for movable farm equipment, therefore, it does not include insurable personal property.
-Nevertheless, the project site is not located in a Special Flood Hazard Area (see attached flood map).
+The project is in compliance with flood insurance requirements.